Tesla Dojo

-Tesla Dojo was a supercomputer designed and built by Tesla for computer vision video processing and recognition.
+Tesla Dojo is a series of supercomputers designed and built by Tesla for computer vision video processing and recognition.
 It was used for training Tesla's machine learning models to improve its Full Self-Driving (FSD) advanced driver-assistance system.
-According to Tesla, it went into production in July 2023.
+It went into production in July 2023.

 Dojo's goal was to efficiently process millions of terabytes of video data captured from real-life driving situations from Tesla's 4+ million cars.
 This goal led to a considerably different architecture than conventional supercomputer designs.

-In August 2025, Bloomberg News reported that the Dojo project was disbanded.
+In August 2025, Bloomberg News reported that the Dojo project had been disbanded, though it was restarted in January 2026.

 History

 Tesla operates several massively parallel computing clusters for developing its Autopilot advanced driver assistance system.
 Its primary unnamed cluster using 5,760 Nvidia A100 graphics processing units (GPUs) was touted by Andrej Karpathy in 2021 at the fourth International Joint Conference on Computer Vision and Pattern Recognition (CCVPR 2021) to be "roughly the number five supercomputer in the world" at approximately 81.6 petaflops, based on scaling the performance of the Nvidia Selene supercomputer, which uses similar components.
 However, the performance of the primary Tesla GPU cluster has been disputed, as it was not clear if this was measured using single-precision or double-precision floating point numbers (FP32 or FP64).
 Tesla also operates a second 4,032 GPU cluster for training and a third 1,752 GPU cluster for automatic labeling of objects.

 The primary unnamed Tesla GPU cluster has been used for processing one million video clips, each ten seconds long, taken from Tesla Autopilot cameras operating in Tesla cars in the real world, running at 36 frames per second.
 Collectively, these video clips contained six billion object labels, with depth and velocity data; the total size of the data set was 1.5 petabytes.
 This data set was used for training a neural network intended to help Autopilot computers in Tesla cars understand roads.
 By August 2022, Tesla had upgraded the primary GPU cluster to 7,360 GPUs.

 Dojo was first mentioned by Elon Musk in April 2019 during Tesla's "Autonomy Investor Day".
 In August 2020, Musk stated it was "about a year away" due to power and thermal issues.